English ship Providence (1637)

-Providence was a 30-gun pinnance in the service of the English Navy Royal.
-She spent her career in Home Waters.
+Providence was a 30-gun "pinnace" (later defined as an early frigate) in the service of the English Navy Royal.
+After an initial participation in a punitive attack on Morocco, she spent the majority of her career in Home Waters.
 During the English Civil War she was employed in the Parliamentary Naval Force.
 In 1551 she was assigned to the Commonwealth Navy.
-She was in the Battle of Gabbard.
-Upon the Restoration in 1660 she participated in the battles of Lowestoffe, Four Days' Fight and Orfordness in 1666.
-She was converted to a fireship then sold in 1667.
+During the First Dutch War she took part in the Battle of Portland, the Battle of the Gabbard and the Battle of Scheveningen in 1553.
+During the Second Dutch War she participated in the Battle of Lowestoft in 1665 and the Four Days' Battle and the St James' Day Battle (Orfordness) in 1666.
+She was re-classed as a 32-gun ship in 1666, but then again re-rated and converted to a fireship in June 1667, but was wrecked at Tangier on 31 October 1667.

-Providence was the first named vessel in the English and royal Navies.
+The Providence was the first vessel to be given that name in the English and Royal Navies.